gYunTian/Benchmarking-UDP-protocol-and-its-inner-workings-ARQ-UDP-/README.md

 Specifically, the <b> Go Back N and Selective Repeat Algorithm</b>. </br></br>
 I made slight changes to the Selective Repeat Algorithm using a Red Black Tree as well as Double Linked List in order to speed things up.

-Additionally, I <b>benchmarked parameters such as MTU (Max Transmission Unit/Size in a packet), Compression, Number of Threads dedicated to running the UDP</b>.
+Additionally, I <b>benchmarked parameters such as Packet Loss rate, MTU (Max Transmission Unit/Size in a packet), Compression, Number of Threads dedicated to running the UDP</b>.

 # Why is this important
 Getting into the <b>inner workings of a network protocol allows us to better understand what are the trade offs between the parameters</b>